 - The cost of rebalancing is absorbed in NAV and borne by existing investors, consistent with standard index fund practice.

-Reconstitution is always admin-initiated and subject to a published review cadence.
-It is never automated, and it is never retroactive – composition changes are forward-looking.
+Reconstitution is initiated by Belief Systems and subject to a published review cadence.
+It is never retroactive – composition changes are forward-looking.

 Chain-Linking (Index Continuity)